ageller/Firefly/docs/source/server.rst

     but closing the pseudo-terminal window will terminate the port-forwarding.

-Once the port is forwarded, simply navigate to :code:`localhost:xxxx` on your computer's browser and enjoy Firefly!
+Once the port is forwarded, simply navigate to `localhost:xxxx <http://localhost:xxxx>`_ on your computer's browser and enjoy Firefly!

 .. note::